Skip to main content

 AGENTA specific agentRules for a particular agent regardless of who calls it

 When multiple bindings apply to a message, they are evaluated in priority order (lower number = higher priority).
-All matching policies are applied.
+Within each binding’s policy group, middlewares execute in order field sequence.
+All matching middlewares from all applicable bindings are applied.

 curl -X POST https://api.swarmd.ai/relay/v1/policy-bindings \